Patrick-Vogt/bookery/README.md

 Apache / Nginx

+MySQL

 PHP 5.6+

 PHP-ZIP-Module

 ## Usage

+###Enter your credentials in settings.php:

+Database credentials

+Mail settings

-Enter your credentials in settings.php and drag and drop your books into the footer - that's it!
+ -> and drag and drop your books into the footer - that's it!

 ## Whats next?